Herbrant/URMGo/examples/README.md

 # URM Program Examples
-Here you can find some URM program examples, you can try them to see how to
+Here you can find some URM program examples.

 ## Example 1
 ![example1](./example1.png)